 FSRH Position Statement on Teenage Pregnancy

-Teenage pregnancy rates for England and Wales have dropped to their lowest since 1969, but there is still much to be done to bring rates down in line with the rest of Western Europe and tackle persistent regional inequalities.
+Conception rates for girls under the age of 18 have more than halved since 2011, but there is still much to be done to bring rates down in line with the rest of Western Europe and tackle persistent regional inequalities.
 FSRH believes that it is crucial that young people are able to confidently access the full range of contraceptive methods available to them.
 Statutory relationships and sex education (RSE) is also essential to empower young people to take full control of their sexual and reproductive health and make informed decisions that would prevent unplanned pregnancies at a young age.